Mastalgia refers to breast pain and is a common presenting complaint among female patients.

 A primary concern for patients with mastalgia is that it is related to breast cancer.
 However, the incidence of a breast malignancy associated with a presenting complaint of mastalgia is low.
 A thorough assessment is required to determine the cause of the pain, explore any potential associated symptoms, and hopefully to reassure and manage their symptoms.

 It is rare for men to experience mastalgia, however it can occur in those who have developed gynaecomastia.

-There are many causes for breast pain, ranging from physiological to pathological, however a common way to categorise types of breast pain is as cyclical, non-cyclical, or extra mammary.
+There are multiple causes for breast pain, however a common way to categorise types of breast pain is as cyclical, non-cyclical, or extra mammary.